Glossary

 Advance voting is a set number of days during the election period where you can vote in person before election day using a ballot with a list of candidates.

-A ballot is a piece of paper that lists the candidates and their political parties (if applicable) who are running for office.
+A ballot is a piece of paper that lists the candidates and their political parties (if applicable) who are running to be a Member of Provincial Parliament in Ontario.
 To vote for a candidate, mark an X on the ballot in the white circle beside the name of the candidate of your choice.

 Political entities are prohibited from running paid advertising, and broadcasters or publishers are prohibited from broadcasting or publishing political advertisements during the blackout period.